MS IT Management Areas of Study

 Power, Influence, and Leadership

-This area of study focuses on the development of the critical leadership and soft skills necessary for success in information technology leadership and management.
+This course focuses on the development of the critical leadership and soft skills necessary for success in information technology leadership and management.
 The course focuses specifically on skills such as cultivating effective leadership communication, building personal influence, enhancing emotional intelligence (soft skills), generating ideas and encouraging idea generation in others, conflict resolution, and positioning oneself as an influential change agent within different organizational cultures.

 Advanced Networking Technology